 What I Liked: I don’t tend to read a ton of adult books.
 I just don’t usually connect as well to them as YA.
 But Jodi Picoult has been at the top of my auto-buy list for such a long time that I was so thrilled to be able to review her latest offering early.
 She’s had a few iffy ones in the past few years for me, but last year’s Small Great Things was a total hit (seriously if you haven’t read it please do and then let’s chat) and I had high hopes for this one.
 It did not disappoint.

 ♥ The hostage situation/negotiator was something I’ve seen in movies, but haven’t read much about.
 Seeing how a hostage negotiator works behind the scenes was super interesting, and how they interact with the gunman.

-♥ Now, this may be a shock to you (just kidding this should in no way be a shock to you), but I’m an extreme liberal, and it was a real mind f*ck to be in the head of a pro-lifer.
+♥ Now, this may be a shock to you (just kidding this should in no way be a shock to you), but I’m an extreme liberal, and it was a real mind f*ck to be in the head of an anti-choicer (friendly reminder that pro-life does not exist, you are either pro or anti choice).
 Even though I never agreed with her, I kind of could see how she got there?
 I could sort of understand her motivations?
 It was super unpleasant, much like reading Ellen Hopkins’ latest, People Kill People was, but important as well.
 Change doesn’t occur unless you’re willing to look at someone with a different opinion as a real person with valid thoughts and feelings, and getting you into their head is an effective way to do that.

 ♥ The reverse order of the story was kind of confusing, but stick with it because it makes sense in the end.